telekosmos/adf-test-cicd/README.md

 ### Create resources

-First of all is creating resources in the Azure Portal or, much better, using some IaC tool.
+First of all is to create resources in the Azure Portal or, much better, using some IaC tool.
 Terraform is preferred as it is widely used but if you are a Microsoft fan you can resort to [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) to deploy resources to Azure.

 We won't get deeper in the resource creation, just mention you should create three resource groups for development, uat and production, with same resources all of them and using a nice naming convention (👉 [inspiration](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)).
 Resources for a decent start data pipeline in every environment/resource group could be:
-- Data factory
+- a Data factory
-- Key vault
+- a Key vault
-- Storage account
+- a Storage account
-- SQL database
+- a (SQL) database

 **Key vault** will hold the credentials which will be used to access to database and storage account from the datasets defined in the DataFactory.
+The _connection_ with the vault is done through _Linked services_ in the Data Factory.
+Follow [this Azure document](https://docs.microsoft.com/bs-latn-ba/azure/data-factory/store-credentials-in-key-vault) on how to set it up.

 ### Set up repository for DataFactory and DevOps

-Once in ADF _builder_, click on the top left **Set up code repository** [* photo *] button and follow the _wizard_ to connect the repo.
-Choose Azure DevOps Git and Active Directory then **Continue** at the bottom.
+Once in ADF _builder_, click on the top left **Set up code repository** [- photo -] button and follow the _wizard_ to connect the repo.
+Choose _Azure DevOps Git_ and _Active Directory_ then **Continue** at the bottom.
 Then follow the wizard to setup the actual repo properties.
 When you set the name in _Repository name_ you will see automatically new boxes to pre-filled.
 To follow the standard, leave them all as are.

 This repo is now a usual one, where the `master`/`main` branch will be the so-called _collaboration branch_ and you and/or team mates, can create _feature_ branches to develop and try features, which will be merged to `master` in the usual way via PRs.

-Click on **New** - _Pipeline_ and I suggest to create a new branch to work on.
-As you add/update _components_ to your data factory, you will see folders and files will be created/updated via commits in the repo in the active branch every time you hit the **Save** button at the top left of the _canvas_ area, where you set the activities and dataflow transformations.
+Click on **New** - _Pipeline_ to create a new data pipeline but I suggest to create a new branch (at the top left [- photo -]) to work on prior to start adding assets.
+As you add/update _components_ to your data factory, you will see folders and files will be created/updated via commits in the repo active branch every time you hit the **Save** button at the top left of the _canvas_ area, where you set the activities and dataflow transformations.
 You can check this at any moment going to DevOps Repo, selecting the current working branch and click on **History** to see the commits.
-You barely can control this commits as automatically set by the platform. [* photo *]
+You barely can control these commits messages as automatically set by the platform. [- photo -]

 So now the repo holding the code is already linked to the DevOps project, seeding the CICD pipeline